Special routes of U.S. Route 25: North Augusta connector route

+Edgefield alternate route

+U.S. Highway 25 Alternate (US 25 Alt.) is a former alternate route of US 25 in Edgefield, South Carolina.
+It went around Edgefield to the south and west, following Bauskett Street and Penn Street.
+It ended at US 25 (which is now US 25 Bus.) in downtown Edgefield.
+In 1954, it was downgraded to a regular state road.
+Eventually the Bauskett Street segment was turned into part of US 25 Truck.

+Edgefield business route

+U.S. Highway 25 Business (US 25 Bus.) is a business route of US 25 in Edgefield, South Carolina.
+It goes through downtown Edgefield and shares a short concurrency with SC 23 Truck.

 Edgefield truck route

 U.S. Highway 25 Truck (US 25 Truck) is a 3.980 mi bypass of Edgefield, South Carolina, along Bauskett Street (S-19-10).
 Signage in the area shows a business banner on top of US 25, which goes through downtown Edgefield; it is in fact mainline US 25.
 The truck route is on a secondary road; it may be considered as a viable bypass.

 Greenwood business loop

-U.S. Highway 25 Business (US 25 Bus.) is a business route of US 25 in Greenwood, South Carolina, and its western terminus of SC 34 along with US 178.
+U.S. Highway 25 Business (US 25 Bus.) is a business route of US 25 in Greenwood, South Carolina.
+It is completely concurrent with US 178 Business, and it marks the western terminus of SC 34 and the eastern terminus of SC 10.

+Hodges alternate route

+U.S. Highway 25 Alternate (US 25 Alt.) is a former alternate route of US 25 in Hodges, South Carolina.
+It connected US 178 to the US 25/US 178 concurrency southeast of Hodges.
+It was eventually decommissioned in an unknown date and re-signed to SC 185.

 Ware Shoals business loop

 U.S. Highway 25 Business (US 25 Bus.) is a 4.310 mi business route of US 25 that is partially within the city limits of Ware Shoals, South Carolina.
-Most of the highway is within Greenwood County; the rest of it is in Laurens County.
+The highway is mostly within Greenwood County, but it does partially enter Abbeville County before reaching the Laurens County line.
 The highway also has a concurrency with SC 252.